Battle of the Caudine Forks: Aftermath

-According to Livy, Pontius was unwilling to take the advice of his father and insisted that the Romans surrender and pass under a yoke.
+According to Livy, Pontius was unwilling to take the advice of his father and insisted that the Romans surrender and pass under a yoke, the latter of which was recognized by both sides as a ritual symbol of humiliation.
 This was agreed to by the two commanding consuls, as the army was facing starvation.
-Livy describes in detail the humiliation of the Romans, which serves to underline the wisdom of Herennius's advice.
+Livy describes in detail the humiliation of the Romans and their desire to avenge the dishonor, which serves to underline the wisdom of Herennius's advice.

 Livy contradicts himself as to whether Rome honored or quickly repudiated the Caudine Peace.
 Livy claims the Roman Senate rejected the terms but, elsewhere, claims Rome honored the Caudine Peace until hostilities broke out afresh in 316.